menu icon

 How to Freeze Breakfast Bread for Later

+Allow the bread to cool to room temperature, and then slice it thickly into individual portions.
+Wrap each portion with plastic wrap and store in an airtight container.
 The bread will last for up to 2 months in the freezer.
 Reheat it from frozen in the toaster oven or microwave, no thawing required!

-Of course, you can always thaw an entire loaf whole, using the same wrapping process, but individual slices are much easier to grab and go, plus no bread goes to waste.
+You can always thaw an entire loaf whole, using the same wrapping process, but individual slices are much easier to grab and go, plus no bread goes to waste.

 Other Quick Breakfast Bread Recipes